-Submission: Child Identity Protection (CHIP)1 welcomes the opportunity to provide input for the study on universal birth registration and the use of digital technologies recommended by the Human Rights Council Resolution 52/25, which is being coordinated by the Child and Youth Rights section within the Office of the UN High Commissioner for Human Rights.
-This submission is based on CHIP's work including the Legal Atlas on birth registration currently being developed in collaboration with UNICEF (UNICEF/CHIP Legal Atlas)2 as well as publicly available sources.
+Submission: Child Identity Protection (CHIP)1 welcomes the opportunity to respond to the Call by the African Committee of Experts on the Rights and Welfare of the Child (ACERWC) Special Rapporteur on Birth Registration, Name and Nationality in Africa on the topic of Digitalization of Birth Registration in Africa: challenges and opportunities for children's rights.
+This submission is based on CHIP's work including those related to birth registration as part of its partnership with UNICEF WCARO working in Cameroon, DRC, Liberia, Niger, Nigeria and Senegal promoting high level changes in this field.2 It also considers CHIP's work on a Legal Atlas on birth registration being developed in collaboration with UNICEF (UNICEF/CHIP Legal Atlas)3 as well as other sources.
+While this submission focuses on the African region, it mentions other countries, which may be of inspiration.4 standards as a stand-alone right (e.g. Art.
+24(2) ICCPR, Art.
+7 CRC and Art.6 African Charter on the Rights and Welfare of the Child).
+Birth registration provides a legal identity, which has minimum conditions as defined by ECOSOC in 2019.5

 Introduction: Birth registration serves interrelated purposes for the fulfilment of children's rights in the CRC.
-Firstly, the child's right to be registered immediately after birth is embedded in international standards as a stand-alone right (e.g. Art.
-24(2) ICCPR and Art.
-7 CRC).
-Birth registration provides a legal identity, which has minimum conditions as defined by ECOSOC in 2019.3 Secondly, it is also often a prerequisite to the achievement of other identity rights. including right to nationality (e.g. it establishes facts in relation to jus soli and jus sanguinis), name (i.e. recorded at birth) and family relations (i.e. recording of mother, father, siblings etc.) (see Diagram 1).
-Thirdly, birth registration acts as a gateway to other CRC rights.
-For example, without a birth certificate, children may not be able to go to school and/or sit exams to progress in their schooling; may be excluded from social protection subsidies; may not have origins information, which can impact both physical and mental health, as well may be prevented from accessing justice (Diagram 2).4 Fourthly, birth registration can protect from harms as it provides proof of age, limiting certain activities deemed unsuitable for children.
+Firstly, the child's right to be registered immediately after birth is embedded in international

+Secondly, it is also often a prerequisite to the achievement of other identity rights including right to nationality (e.g. it establishes facts in relation to jus soli and jus sanguinis), name (i.e. recorded at birth) and family relations (i.e. recording of mother, father, siblings etc.) (see Diagram 1).

+Thirdly, birth registration acts as a gateway to other CRC and ACERWC rights.
+For example, without a birth certificate, children may not be able to go to school and/or sit exams to progress in their schooling; may be excluded from social protection subsidies; may not have origins information, which can impact both physical and mental health, as well may be prevented from accessing justice (Diagram 2).6

+Fourthly, birth registration can protect from harms as it provides proof of age, limiting certain activities deemed unsuitable for children.
 Without this proof, children are at greater risk of exploitation, trafficking, recruitment as child soldiers, child marriage and extreme forms of child labour.
 In juvenile justice matters, children receive different treatment according to their age and maturity (Diagram 2).
-In light of the above, CHIP welcomes all efforts that contribute to the preservation of the child's right to birth registration.
-These efforts require an enabling environment to ensure that the supply of birth registration services is Diagram 1 : Child's right to identity (Art.7-8 CRC)
+For example, a desk review UNICEF/CHIP in 11 countries in West and Central Africa shows the potential for leveraging birth and marriage registration frameworks to prevent child marriage.7

+Diagram 1: Child's right to identity (Art.7-8 CRC)